gtheler/thesis-defense/script.md

 [pausa]

-Esto es "jugar a los Rastis", ¿no?
+Es como "jugar a los Rastis", ¿no?

 ## Celdas